 As such, it's as much about the textures as it is the flavors.
 You don't want the English muffin to be too crispy, because you should be able to cut into it with a knife without it cracking or crumbling.
 Eating eggs Benedict should be like biting into a soft, fluffy, cloud.

-The recipe below will walk you through the whole process, but you can also see more details about how to poach an egg and how to make Hollandaise.
-You can even make your own English Muffins.
+The recipe below will walk you through the whole process, but can also read up on details about how to poach an egg and how to make hollandaise.
+If feeling ambitious, you can even make your own English muffins!

 Note that for the poached eggs, you're going to want to crack each egg individually into a little ramekin or bowl, so you'll need eight ramekins or bowls.

-- Finally, whisk in the rest of the lemon juice, plus the salt and Tabasco sauce.
-Hold the sauce somewhere warm while you poach the eggs.
+Finally, whisk in the rest of the lemon juice, plus the salt and Tabasco sauce.
+See the sauce aside somewhere warm.

-- Meanwhile, arrange the 8 slices of Canadian bacon on a sheet pan and warm them in a 400°F oven for 5 to 10 minutes.
+Arrange the 8 slices of Canadian bacon on a sheet pan, and warm them in a 400 F oven for 5 to 10 minutes.

-- Bring a large pot of water to a simmer — not a boil.
-Or if it boils, lower the heat until it's merely simmering.
-180°F to 190°F is best.
+Bring a large pot of water to a simmer — not a boil.
+If the water boils, lower the heat until it's merely simmering.
+180 F to 190 F is best.
 Add a teaspoon of vinegar and some Kosher salt to the water.

-- Now cook for 4 to 5 minutes, then carefully remove each egg with a slotted spoon and transfer to a sheet pan lined with paper towels to absorb any excess water.
+Cook for 4 to 5 minutes then carefully remove each egg with a slotted spoon, and transfer to a sheet pan lined with paper towels to absorb any excess water.
 Use another paper towel to gently pat the tops of the eggs dry as well.
 Don't forget about the Canadian bacon in the oven.